vnmr/vnmr.github.io/index.md

 In under 2 weeks I developed a system to successfully track a goal, while avoiding obstacles in a single episode physical environment.

-Contribution: 1st attendee (any year) to develop vision based navigation}
-object detection, obstacle avoidance from scratch
+Contribution: 1st attendee (any year) to develop vision based navigation object detection, obstacle avoidance from scratch

 ### Learning Fundementals Poster Session